 - All communication, both internal and external, must be honest and substantiated. - All reporting must be done in accordance with national and international sustainability reporting requirements. - All communicated claims must be underpinned by best available scientific evidence and be based on the planning, monitoring and reporting (preliminary) of results of nature restoration measures throughout the project lifespan. - We work with and support local communities and organisations to promote support for our growing range of energy sources.
 More detailed general guidelines on stakeholder participation and communication can be found in the publicly available national codes of conduct regarding onshore wind assets (NLVOW, 2014) and solar assets (Holland Solar, 2019). - In our annual report, we report on the progress of our One Planet ambition.
-The annual report must include the results on the monitoring indicators and actions taken towards realising the biodiversity gain.
-It must also address the use of adaptive management when it is observed that biodiversity is not developing according to plan. - On our website, we report on the progress of biodiversity impact per project within the scope.
+The annual report must include actions taken towards realising the biodiversity gain. - On our website, we report on the progress of biodiversity impact per project within the scope.
 The monitoring indicators include the condition of the habitat (and whether the condition at the moment of observation is in accordance with the expectations about nature restoration) and the size of the area measured in hectares.
 The frequency with which indicators are measured and the measurement period depend on the type of habitat.
 The frequency of monitoring must therefore be decided per project. - Based on monitoring results, adjustments of management or design measures to achieve 10% biodiversity positive will always be considered.
 Any adjustments made will be communicated.
 For these projects it is of particular importance that the progress and results are properly communicated in order to be able to prove that the claim of being biodiversity net-positive is actually achieved. - Monitoring must be done by an ecologist (or team of ecologists).
 When the situation requires expertise not available in house or the situation is such that an independent assessment is required, Eneco will hire external expertise and apply independent third-party validation and verification.

-Further details on the indicators, methods and guidelines on how to develop a project-specific monitoring plan can be found in the Monitoring Plan (Arcadis 2023).
+Further details on the indicators, methods and guidelines on how to develop a project-specific monitoring plan can be found in the Monitoring Plan.